future-proof-iot/RIOT-rs/README.md

 If you're looking for a more production ready way of writing RIOT applications in Rust, check out [riot-wrappers](https://gitlab.com/etonomy/riot-wrappers).

+# Supported hardware

+This currently only supports the Nordic nrf52840dk.

 ## Goals

 - improve RIOT OS using the merits of Rust.